March is here, and Spring is just around the corner. Summer follows next, and with that comes the Sandal season.

-Underneath, a grippy and supportive rubber outsole creates a reassuringly planted feel.
+Underneath, a grippy and supportive rubber outsole produces a reassuringly planted feel.

-The Teva Strata comes shod with a Vibram Megagrip outsole configured with small lugs.
-As a result, the Strata is one of the grippiest sports sandals money can buy.
+The Teva Strata comes shod with a small-lugged Vibram Megagrip outsole.
+As a result, this sports sandal has excellent traction.

-There’s plenty of comfort in the form of the padded straps and an anatomical footbed which supports the arch.
+There’s plenty of comfort in the form of the padded straps and an anatomical footbed that supports the arch.

 Protective Outdoor sandals:

-The following half-shoe, half-sandal models offer a higher degree of protection over Fisherman and strap sandals.
-Wear them for outdoor use or simply to find that happy place between open and closed footwear.
+Wear them for outdoor use or to find that happy place between open and closed footwear.

 1) Keen Newport H2 Sandal

 The comfort and protection of a closed athletic shoe.
 The open-air construction of a sandal.
-The Keen Newport H2 has both in equal measure, and that’s what makes this semi-sandal so popular.
+The Keen Newport H2 has both in equal measures and that’s what makes this semi-sandal so popular.

-The signature Keen cap forms a protective shield over the toes; the hydrophobic foam lining backed straps wrap the foot securely without blocking ventilation.
+The signature Keen toe cap forms a protective barrier over the toes; the hydrophobic foam lining backed straps wrap the foot securely without blocking ventilation.
 Lacing is quick and fuss-free thanks to the bungee cord lock.

 There’s no separate insole.
-The anatomically molded midsole doubles as the base layer for step-in comfort.
+The anatomically molded midsole doubles as the footbed for step-in comfort.
 The flat geometry of the rubber outsole is supportive and provides adequate traction over urban and outdoor surfaces.

 2) Keen Uneek Sandal

-Though you see familiar bits and pieces like the bungee lacing and anatomical footbed from Keen’s playbook, that’s where the similarities end.
+Though you see familiar bits and pieces like a bungee lacing and anatomical footbed from Keen’s playbook, that’s where the similarities end.

 Soft, Polyester-Nylon composite cords allow the midsole to flex freely – thus creating an ‘Uneek’ ride, fit, and visual character.
-The inter-locking cords go directly inside the anatomical midsole without getting under the foot.
+The inter-locking cords go directly under the anatomical midsole without creating bumps under the foot.

-The end product produces an upper fit which is secure but feels uninhibited at the same time.
+The end product produces an upper fit that is secure yet relaxed at the same time.
 That was on the top; cushioning the foot is a durable PU foam midsole with arch-support and an outsole with reliable traction.